LLdaniel/PictureSort/README.md

 Small program with a simple GUI to change meta data of pictures

 ## Idea
 Smartphone pictures send with messenger apps usually influence meta data.
-This makes it duiffcult to sort them in the right order.
+This makes it difficult to sort them in the right order.
 *PictureSort* will help to change meta data and sort it naturally on the file system.

 The advantage: The pictures can be viewed ordered and the order is independet of software organizing pictures.

+## Influenced meta data
+The modified date is used as a sort criterium.
+The time stamp of the first selected picture is used as reference and every preceeding picture gets added one more second to the reference time stamp.

 ## Usage
 ![PictureSort Screenshot](/img/ps.png "PictureSort Screenshot")